2023 Most Popular Allied Health Services Associate Degree Schools in the Rocky Mountains Region

 While working on their Associate Degree, medical assisting majors at PMI Denver accumulate an average of around $27,315 in student debt.
 For students who choose a 10-year repayment plan, the average monthly student loan payment is $101.

-Out of the 38 schools in the Rocky Mountains Region that were part of this year’s ranking, Idaho State University landed the # 3 spot on the list.
+A rank of #3 on this year’s list means Idaho State University is a great place for allied health and medical assisting services students working on their associate degree.
 Located in the city of Pocatello, ISU is a public college with a fairly large student population.

 Of the 61 students majoring in medical assisting at ISU, 21% are male and 79% are female.